GoCarrot/teak/data-sync.rst

 ^^^^^^^^^^^
 platform_id has different meanings depending on the event type.

-notification_send: platform_id will be the base10 string representation of id
+:notification_send: platform_id will be the base10 string representation of id
-notification_received: platform_id will be the base10 string representation of the id of the corresponding notification_send event
+:notification_received: platform_id will be the base10 string representation of the id of the corresponding notification_send event
-notification_expanded: platform_id will be the base10 string representation of the id of the corresponding notification_send event
+:notification_expanded: platform_id will be the base10 string representation of the id of the corresponding notification_send event
-notification_click: platform_id will be the base10 string representation of the id of the corresponding notification_send event
+:notification_click: platform_id will be the base10 string representation of the id of the corresponding notification_send event
-click: platform_id will be the base10 string representation of id
+:click: platform_id will be the base10 string representation of id
-launch: If the launch is attributed to a notification_click or click, platform_id will be the base10 string representation of the corresponding notification_click or click event
+:launch: If the launch is attributed to a notification_click or click, platform_id will be the base10 string representation of the corresponding notification_click or click event
-email_block: platform_id will be the base10 string representation of the id of the corresponding notification_send event
+:email_block: platform_id will be the base10 string representation of the id of the corresponding notification_send event
-email_bounce: platform_id will be the base10 string representation of the id of the corresponding notification_send event
+:email_bounce: platform_id will be the base10 string representation of the id of the corresponding notification_send event
-email_spam: platform_id will be the base10 string representation of the id of the corresponding notification_send event
+:email_spam: platform_id will be the base10 string representation of the id of the corresponding notification_send event
-email_unsubscribe: platform_id will be the base10 string representation of the id of the corresponding notification_send event
+:email_unsubscribe: platform_id will be the base10 string representation of the id of the corresponding notification_send event
-null_send: platform_id will be the base10 string representation of id
+:null_send: platform_id will be the base10 string representation of id
-purchase: platform_id will be set to the platform's id for the purchase.
+:purchase: platform_id will be set to the platform's id for the purchase.
 On Android this will be the order id, on iOS this will be the transaction id from the receipt, on Facebook this will be the id of the corresponding purchase object.

 audience_id
 ^^^^^^^^^^^